-3.2.1 Quality Assurance Manager: A designated person who is responsible for maintaining the quality management system (including an annual review of the program) and who monitors compliance with the program.
+IVA.3.2.1 Quality Assurance Manager: A designated person who is responsible for maintaining the quality management system (including an annual review of the program) and who monitors compliance with the program.

-- 3.2.2 Health & Safety Manager: A designated person who is responsible for maintaining the Laboratory Health and Safety program (including an annual review of the program) and monitors compliance with the program. - 3.2.3 Technical Support Personnel: Individuals who perform basic laboratory duties, but do not analyze evidence. - 3.2.4 Technician/Assistant Analyst: A person who analyzes evidence, but does not issue reports for court purposes. - 3.2.5 Analyst: A designated person who: - a) examines and analyzes seized drugs or related materials, or directs such examinations to be done - b) independently has access to unsealed evidence in order to remove samples from the evidentiary material for examination AND - c) as a consequence of such examinations, signs reports for court or other purposes. - 3.2.6 Supervisor: A designated person who has the overall responsibility and authority for the technical operations of the drug analysis section.
+- IVA.3.2.2 Health & Safety Manager: A designated person who is responsible for maintaining the Laboratory Health and Safety program (including an annual review of the program) and monitors compliance with the program. - IVA.3.2.3 Technical Support Personnel: Individuals who perform basic laboratory duties, but do not analyze evidence. - IVA.3.2.4 Technician/Assistant Analyst: A person who analyzes evidence, but does not issue reports for court purposes. - IVA.3.2.5 Analyst: A designated person who: - a) examines and analyzes seized drugs or related materials, or directs such examinations to be done - b) independently has access to unsealed evidence in order to remove samples from the evidentiary material for examination AND - c) as a consequence of such examinations, signs reports for court or other purposes. - IVA.3.2.6 Supervisor: A designated person who has the overall responsibility and authority for the technical operations of the drug analysis section.
 Technical operations include, but are not limited to protocols, analytical methodology, and technical review of reports.

-3.3 Qualifications/Education
+IVA.3.3 Qualifications/Education

+b)

-- 3.3.1 Technical Support Personnel shall - a) have education, skills and abilities commensurate with their responsibilities AND - b) have on-the-job training specific to their position. - 3.3.2 Technicians/Assistant Analysts shall - a) have education, skills and abilities commensurate with their responsibilities AND - b) have on-the-job training specific to their position. - 3.3.3 Analysts shall meet educational requirements stated in PART II Education and Training (Section 2).
+IVA.3,3.1 Technical Support Personnel shall

+have on-the-job training specific to their position.

+IVA.3.3.2 Technicians/Assistant Analysts shall

+- a) have education, skills and abilities commensurate with their responsibilities AND - b) have on-the-job training specific to their position.

+IVA.3.3.3 Analysts shall meet educational requirements stated in PART II - Education and Training (Section 2).

-3.3.4 Supervisors shall
+IVA.3.3.4 Supervisors shall